-The term fast fashion (definition above) was first used in 1990 when clothes and have kept them for about half as long as they did before.
+The term fast fashion (definition above) was first used in 1990 when Zara first set foot in

-Zara first set foot in New York.
+New York.
 The New York Times then used this term to describe Zara's mission to take only 15 days for a garment to go from the design stage to being sold in stores.

 Fast fashion represents an important growth opportunity for clothing brands because thanks to it, they manage to offer new clothing collections quickly to allow shoppers to expand their wardrobes according to new fashion trends.
-This explains how in the past two decades, consumers have been buying 60% more clothes and have kept them for about helf as
+This explains how in the past two decades, consumers have been buying 60% more clothes and have kept them for about half as long as they did before.
+GROWTH OF CLOTHING SALES AND DECLINE IN CLOTHING UTILISATION SINCE 2000

-2. The environmental impact of fast fashion:
+2.The environmental impact of fast fashion: